ISSResearch/Data-Collection-Tool/docs/labels.md

 # 🧩 Labels

-Each project uses a label schema to annotate the data being collected These can be:
+Each project uses a label schema to annotate collected data.
+Labels help ensure even data collection and reduce future class imbalance.
+These can include:

 - Flat or hierarchical
 - Required or optional